-We often rely on official app sources like Google Play for Android and the Apple App Store for iPhones to protect us from malicious and fake apps.
-Official app stores have vetting systems in place that prevent unscrupulous developers from tricking unsuspecting users into installing shady apps.
+We often trust official app sources to protect us from malicious and fake apps.
+Google Play and the Apple App Store have thorough vetting systems meant to protect us.
+They work hard to stop unscrupulous developers from tricking users like us into installing shady apps.

-In the fake WhatsApp app’s case, the sneaky developers tweaked their developer ID to resemble the real developer’s name, in WhatsApp’s case, “WhatsApp Inc.,” by adding an almost invisible Unicode character space after their ID.
-Well, the ruse was so effective, the fake app was downloaded over a million times from the Google Play Store!
+In the fake WhatsApp app’s case, the fraudsters tweaked their developer ID to resemble the real developer’s name.
+They posed as “WhatsApp Inc.,” by adding an almost invisible Unicode character space after their ID.
+Their ruse worked so well that people downloaded the fake app over a million times!

 Like malicious apps from third-party sources, fake apps from official app stores can do all sorts of shady stuff in the background.
 From nasty ad-clicking malware to ransomware to stealing your financial details, you can count on the bad guys to devise new ways of generating profit at your expense.

 How to spot fake apps

 Although fake apps that look legitimate can sneak into the official app stores, there are typical warning signs to watch out for before you download and install.